-Yzma's Villain Song "Snuff Out The Light" was for Kingdom In The Sun but was recorded before the animation even began.
-They couldn't use it for the movie since its exposition is different from the final products plot.
-The song was put on the movies soundtrack though, saving it from being a lost track.
+Yzma's Villain Song ""Snuff Out The Light" was for Kingdom of the Sun but was recorded before the animation even began.
+They couldn't use it for the movie since its exposition is different from the final product's plot.
+The song was put on the movies soundtrack. though, saving it from being a lost track.

 Vindicated by History: The film was eventually a modest money-maker, and has garnered a new lease on life in the post-Shrek world as an example of how to do a timeless animated comedy right — many of the gags aged far better than the heavily modern pop-culture based humor of Shrek and its knock-offs, and the character of Yzma is now viewed as one of the best Disney villains.

 The decisions noted in Executive Meddling on the trivia page can also be seen as this.
 While the feelings of those who had their hard work discarded are understandable, descriptions and snippets of the Kingdom In The Sun draft look dangerously like yet another iteration of the late 90s/early 2000s Disney Award Bait formula, complete with Romantic Plot Tumor, tangential Green Aesop, and Jafar expy.
 As noted in the "Seinfeld" Is Unfunny entry, and in an uncharacteristically bold move for Disney, what we got instead was an irreverent Self-Parody of serious!Disney, featuring a cast of memorable characters in a World of Snark.

 When Pacha first meets Llama!Kuzco and questions this, Kuzco answers "Yeah, who do you think you're talking to?"
 In the Norwegian dub, they apparently found it hard to fit the lip sync and instead had Kuzco mockingly mimic Pacha's question (with an added lisp to boot), which somehow made it even funnier.